EmCat2000/manual/01-blocks-scripts-and-sprites/index.md

 # Blocks, Scripts, and Sprites {#sec-ch01}

-This chapter describes the [Snap]{.snap} features inherited from Scratch\index{Scratch}; experienced Scratch users can skip to @sec-sprites-paralleism.
+This chapter describes the [Snap]{.snap} features inherited from Scratch\index{Scratch}; experienced Scratch users can skip to @sec-sprites-parallelism.

 [Snap]{.snap} is a programming language—a notation in which you can tell a computer what you want it to do.
 Unlike most programming languages,